-Fee assistance awards range from 25% to 100% of fees and are dependent on individual circumstances.
+Fee assistance awards range from 25% to 100% of fees and are dependent on individual circumstances, with priority given to those most in need.
 The funds supporting the bursary places scheme are limited and so will be awarded based on candidates’ merits and financial needs as identified through the application process.
 Families must therefore understand that, even if their need for a bursary place is substantial, we may not be able to award one.

 Early registration for fee assistance is encouraged as demand for places is high.
 All prospective students (including those applying for a bursary place) are required to meet the entry requirements of the College’s entrance assessment.